Vector35/binaryninja-api/docs/guide/debugger.md

 Double-clicking a value enters editing mode, and the user can type in new values for the register.
 The new value is parsed as hex.

-The Register widget tracks the last seen value of registers and provides visual feedback.
+The register widget tracks the last seen value of registers and provides visual feedback.
 Unchanged values are colored white, changed values are colored blue.
 User-edited values are colored orange.

 An experimental feature is added to shorten the list: registers with a value of zero are not shown in the list.
-We will evaluate how well it works, and probably going to offer it as a configurable option.
+To disable it temporarily, right-click and unselect "Hide Unused Registers".

 #### Breakpoint Widget